Blaisepasca/Blaisepasca/README.md

 ### ✨&nbsp; About Me

-I am a Full Stack Developer with few years of experience in developing enterprise applications and open-source software.
+I am Blaise pascala Full Stack Developer with few years of experience in developing enterprise applications and open-source software.

 🔗 &nbsp;**Connect with me**
 <p align="left">